CharlesStockman/linuxConfiguration/README.md

 * command.sh			--> loads the funtions ( ex. installs, updateWorld ) into the shell
 * repository.sh			--> loads the associative array that contains software that should be installed on the system into the shell\
 * updateWorld			--> updates the installed software to the most current versions
-* installs 			--> installs all the software found in the associtive array
+* installs 			--> installs all the software found in the associtive array for a particular package executabl
+* installsAll			--> Installs all the software using the correct package manager for each.
 * search 			--> search for a package based on the string entered

 #### Add information to the Json File